Choosing Your Car Insurance Deductible: $500 vs $1000 & How to Decide

 What is the most common car insurance deductible?

 The most common car insurance deductible is $500, which strikes a balance between manageable out-of-pocket costs and reasonable monthly premiums.
 It's also often the default amount offered by insurers when you purchase a new policy.
-Higher deductibles like $1,000 are popular among drivers looking to further reduce premiums, while $250 is common for those who prefer lower risk exposure.
+That said, higher deductibles are growing in popularity — approximately 27% of auto insurance customers raised their deductible in 2025 as drivers look to reduce premium costs.
 The right choice ultimately depends on your savings, driving habits, and financial goals.

 Can I have a different deductible for collision and comprehensive?